cicerakes/DarkNight-GamePress/README.md

 Currently only tested on [Fire Emblem](https://fireemblem.gamepress.gg/), [Fate/Grand Order](https://grandorder.gamepress.gg/), [Dragalia Lost](https://dragalialost.gamepress.gg/), and [Epic Seven](https://epicseven.gamepress.gg/) sections.

 ## Contributing
+Mainly looking for help with other sections of the site.
 ### Colour Scheme
 Start with text as `#cecece` and main background as `#1e1e1e`.